RI-imaging/DryMass/docs/configuration_file.rst

 [holo] Hologram analysis
 ------------------------
-These parameters tune the hologram analysis step (if applicable).
+These parameters tune the analysis of off-axis hologram data (if applicable).
 The parameters shown are passed to :func:`qpimage.holo.get_field`.

 .. include_definition:: holo